Elephant200/elephant-calculator/README.md

 - `POST /solve`: Solve a triangle given sides and/or angles using the Law of Sines or Law of Cosines.

 ### Pythagorean Triples (`/api/pythagorean`)
 - `POST /generate`: Generate all Pythagorean triples up to a maximum hypotenuse.
-- `POST /generate-primitive`: Generate primitive Pythagorean triples up to a maximum hypotenuse.
+Can generate primitive with `?primitive=true`

 ### Prime Numbers (`/api/primes`)
 - `POST /is_prime`: Check if a number is prime.